Cloudismss/Dastardly-Dungeon-Dwellers/README.md

 # Dastardly-Dungeon-Dwellers

-A text interface rogue-like dungeon crawler game.
-It is a single-player adventure that moves players through various randomized rooms.
-Each room presents a different challenge.
-Some rooms might be treasure-troves filled with chests of valuable resources, others may contain vicious enemies.
-Win the game by finding the key and reaching an exit.
+Dastardly-Dungeon-Dwellers is a text interface rogue-like dungeon crawler game.
+The player explores various randomized rooms within a treacherous dungeon.
+Each room presents a different challenge - some rooms may act as treasure-troves filled with chests of valuable resources, others may contain vicious enemies.
+Win the game by acquiring the Golden Key and reaching an exit.

 ![Main Menu](https://github.com/Cloudismss/Dastardly-Dungeon-Dwellers/blob/main/images/main%20menu.png)